 November 6, 1939, the town board and the Orland Conservation Club donated the hatchery to the state of Indiana, and it was immediately expanded on land purchased by the DNR.
 Six more rearing ponds were constructed, bringing the total water area to 23.54 acres.
 Today, the hatchery known as the Fawn River State Fish Hatchery consists of 14 ponds.
 The ponds have a total surface area of nearly 22.5 acres of water and are situated on a 43-acre parcel of land.
-In addition, the hatchery has six indoor tanks used for rearing and holding fish, two egg incubation units, a service/office building and a residence building for the manager.
+In addition, the hatchery has six indoor tanks used for rearing and holding fish, two egg incubation units, a service/office building, an equipment storage barn, and a residence building for the manager.

 - Fish Culture and Production